 15. “Here Comes The Rain Again” by Eurythmics

-This new wave and the synth-pop tune is from the third album the Eurythmics titled Touch.
-This track discusses the random melancholy that invades people’s minds.
-Sometimes, these feelings don’t have a cause and are influenced by factors like the weather, memories, or circumstances.
+This new wave and the synth-pop tune is from the third album titled “Touch”.
+It explores feeling sad without a clear reason, which could be triggered by factors like the weather, memories, or situations.

 16. “After the Hurricane” by Jazmine Sullivan

-This soulful R&B track talks about a period of awkwardness between a man and a woman.
-The narrative insinuates that the two are lovers but the relationship seems to be turning sour.
+This R&B song is about an awkward time between a man and a woman who are in a romantic relationship but it seems to be turning sour.

-The man decides to break it to the lady that they should go their separate ways.
-The anguish the lady feels is intense and you can feel the hurricane hitting you as she cries her heart out.
+The man decides they should break up, which deeply hurts the woman.
+You can feel the hurricane hitting you as she cries her heart out.